Witte Museum

 The Witte Museum is named after San Antonio businessman Alfred G. Witte, who bequeathed $65,000 to the city for construction of a museum of art, science, and natural history to be built in memory of his parents.
-The first Director of the Witte Museum was Ellen Schulz Quillin.
+The first director of the Witte Museum was Ellen Schulz Quillin.

 History

-The catalyst for the Museum was an extensive collection of natural history specimens owned by Henry Philemon Attwater, which San Antonio public schoolteacher Ellen Schulz purchased for the city of San Antonio for $5,000.
+The catalyst for the Museum was an extensive collection of natural history specimens owned by Henry Philemon Attwater, which San Antonio educator and botanist Ellen Schulz Quillin purchased for the city of San Antonio for $5,000.
 When the growing collection grew too large for the high school where it was housed, Schulz and her supporters appealed to the city council for funds to build a new museum.
 With those funds and a $65,000 bequest from Alfred G. Witte, a new building was constructed.
 Established under the auspices of The San Antonio Museum Association, it was known as the Witte Memorial Museum until 1984, when the name was simplified to the Witte Museum.

 In addition to natural and historic artifacts, the Witte collection included paintings, sculptures, drawings and other works of art.
 In 1970, museum director Jack McGregor proposed establishing a separate art museum.
 In 1972, with the support of several key museum trustees, the San Antonio Museum Association acquired the former Anheuser-Busch brewery, which would be renovated and remodeled.
 The San Antonio Museum of Art opened to the public on March 1, 1981.
 The Witte Museum Texas Art Collection focuses on works created by artists living and working in Texas as well as work by artists representing its history and culture.